panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 What's important is to Not forget to always clean-up the side-effect is the component unmounts or it doesn't need anymore the result of the side-effect.

 For example, if you'he started a timer, make sure to stop the timer if the component for some reason unmounts before the timer ends.

+(Try to use an example that involves a slow fetch request)

 The following component has a button *Start increasing*.
 When the button is clicked, a counter increases by 1 with delay each second.